Nexmo/nexmo-developer/_documentation/messages/code-snippets/inbound-message.md

 # Inbound message

-In this Code Snippet you will see how to handle an inbound message.
+In this code snippet you will see how to handle an inbound message.

 > **NOTE:** Messages API does not support inbound SMS message and SMS delivery receipt callbacks via the application-specific webhooks.
 In order to receive callbacks for SMS message and SMS delivery receipts you need to set the [account-level webhooks for SMS](https://dashboard.nexmo.com/settings).